Playout247: History

-Playout247 was founded in 2005 by its chairman, Matt Vidmar and CEO Petra Oblak.
+Playout247 was founded in 2005 by its chairman, Matjaž Vidmar, and CEO Petra Oblak.
 In 2006 Playout247 launched their IPTV head-end and IPTV Portal hosting service.
 In May 2008 Playout247 announced the launch of 7 channels across Europe on the Kabel Kiosk platform in partnership with MME (Music Media Enterprises).

-Later in 2008 Playout247 and Playbox formed a partnership to deliver an IP and satellite combined playout operation in central London.
+Later in 2008 Playout247 and PlayBox Technology formed a partnership to deliver an IP and satellite combined playout operation in central London.
 The service would support 24 conventional satellite channels and 38 Internet channels at full satellite broadcast quality and was the culmination of a two-year development project.
 In September 2010, on the back of a 40% growth in revenues, Playout247 announced a major investment programme that would more than double this capacity taking it up to 60 channels.

 In October 2010 Playout247 and sister company Vision IPTV won the playout account for Renault TV with Publicis Media.

 In February 2011 announced the completion of two studios designed to deliver a single solution for live streaming and satellite playout.